 HFH Guatemala constructs earthquake-resistant houses made with concrete floors, block walls and corrugated zinc roofs.
 Habitat has a presence in all Guatemala’s departments, working with more than 205 local committees in 260 communities.

 Types of construction for volunteers

-This team will stay at three hotels, one in Guatemala City, one in Panajachel (near Lake Atitlan) and one in Antigua.
-Hotels include double-occupancy rooms and are simple and basic.
+Hotels include double- or triple-occupancy rooms and are simple and basic and typically located near the project site.
 Guatemala’s climate can be humid in some areas, and so rooms in some areas may smell a bit musty.
 Hot water is typically provided; however, the water heating systems may not work as well as in the volunteers’ home countries.
 Hotel rooms will be cleaned and maintained daily and are screened for safety and comfort.

 Increase your impact: Take the GV Challenge

 Habitat for Humanity is accelerating its work to end poverty housing, and we need Global Village teams to help.
 Set a goal and fundraise to make your impact last longer than the days you’re in the field.
 Your support builds more homes, creates resource centers, educates families, and advances our projects to build sustainable communities.
 We’ll even provide tools to make fundraising easy.
 Take the GV Challenge – join us in sharing our story and building a better world.